fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/led-meter/README.en.md

 $ brew install opencv
 ```

-2. Place the `requirements.txt` file in the same directory as the led_status_observer.py, and install the Python modules needed for the script.
+2. Place the `requirements.txt` file in the same directory as led_status_observer.py, and install the Python modules needed for the script.

 ```
 $ pip3 install -r requirements.txt